 - For the designated caregiver, washing hands before and after providing physical assistance is an effective practical step.

 - Split or staggered meal timings is another way to reduce aerosol spread during conversation over a meal.
 Social isolation of the elderly should however be actively prevented; the use of mobile phones and other technology could help in that regard.

 - Keeping windows open to the extent possible will reduce the risk of the virus circulating in closed spaces.

 - For those who are wealthy and can afford a second home, the family could split temporarily so that there is geographical separation between the healthy and the vulnerable.

-- Treatment of chronic illnesses should not get neglected as a result of the family’s attention being focused on COVID-19.
+- Treatment of chronic illnesses should not get neglected as a result of the family’s attention being focussed on COVID-19.
 Complications of such conditions can be difficult and expensive to treat.
-Telemedicine could be used instead of routine doctor visits, to minimize unnecessary trips to hospital.
+Telemedicine could be used instead of routine doctor visits, to minimise unnecessary trips to hospital.

 - Through administrative and engineering modifications, hospitals must try to keep elderly patients with chronic illness far away from the sections that treat fever and respiratory illnesses.

 In addition, let us not forget the importance of social distancing, frequent hand washing and the need to use personal protective equipment (PPE) such as masks and gloves.